 Good morning!
 Here are the week’s top stories:

-- Topamax: Johnson & Johnson is going to pay over $81 million (articles here and here in criminal and civil fines for illegally promoting Topamax.
+- Topamax: Johnson & Johnson will pay over $81 million (articles here and here in criminal and civil fines for illegally promoting Topamax.
 That’s a mere 0.070% of 2009’s $1.15 billion in sales, and 0.039% of 2008’s 2.7 billion in sales (quite the deterrent, eh?).
 Nevertheless, this compounds J&J’s woes in light of the current Tylenol recall.

 - Topamax Whistleblowers: Here’s an article about the courageous Michigan whistleblowers who made it all happen.